MischaD/BeyondFID/README.md

 # BeyondFID
 Our paper has been accepted at CVPR 2025.
 You can find a preprint [here](https://arxiv.org/abs/2411.16171).

 ## Usage
-A python package to streamline evaluation of (unconditional) image generation models.
+This repository focusses on the use of **IRS**, a diversity metric we proposed.
+If you want to use DiADM have a look at [this repository](https://github.com/MischaD/Trichotomy).
+It provides a python package to streamline evaluation of (unconditional) image generation models.
 If you have a folder full of images or videos and want to compute image-wise generative metrics you are at the right place.

-Supported metrics are:
+Use this package to compute IRS:

 - [IRS](https://arxiv.org/abs/2411.16171)

+Other supported metrics are:

 - [FID](https://arxiv.org/abs/1706.08500)
 - [KID](https://arxiv.org/abs/1801.01401)
 - [FLD](https://arxiv.org/abs/2302.04440)